stratworld/strat/docsSrc/markdown/Specification/Grammar.md

 # Strat Grammar

-Hopefully this yet-another-home-rolled-EBNF is understandable; '\*', '+', and '?' are interpreted as they would be in Javscript regular expressions.
+Hopefully, this yet-another-home-rolled-EBNF is understandable; '\*', '+', and '?' are interpreted as they would be in Javascript regular expressions.

 ```
 file